ivoronin/ec2ssh/README.md

      Defaults to using the AWS SDK configuration.

   --use-eice
-     Use EC2 Instance Connect (EICE) to connect to the instance.
+     Use EC2 Instance Connect Endpoint (EICE) to connect to the instance.
      Default is false.
 Conflicts with --address-type other than 'auto' or 'private'.

   --eice-id <string>
-     Specifies the EC2 Instance Connect (EICE) ID to use.
+     Specifies the EC2 Instance Connect Endpoint (EICE) ID to use.
+     Defaults to autodetection based on the instance's VPC and subnet.
      Automatically implies --use-eice.
-     Defaults to autodetection based on the instance's VPC and subnet.

   --destination-type <auto|id|private_ip|public_ip|ipv6|private_dns|name_tag>
      Specify the destination type for instance search.